Windstar343/mouse-jiggler/README.md

 python mouse_jiggler.py
 ```
 4. Press F5 to start or stop the mouse jiggler.
+5. Press F9 to center the mouse.
+6. Press F10 to exit the program.

 ## 📄 Code Overview
 ### Main Components: